 Do I qualify for a defensive driving course discount?

 Insurance companies usually only accept certification from official schools.
-If you sign up for a course, make sure it's from a reputable organization.
+If you sign up for a defensive driving course, make sure it's from a reputable organization.
 Again, the best course type depends on each insurance company's requirements.

-- Age: A majority of defensive driving discounts are available only to drivers over the age of 55 or under the age of 25.
+Many defensive driving discounts are available only to drivers over the age of 55 or under the age of 25.
 Insurance companies consider these two age groups to be more at-risk drivers than others.